-I am an architect, urbanist, and researcher working at the intersection of urban systems and climate resilience.
-I am presently a doctoral candidate at TU Delft’s Resilience Lab (‘2023 - advised by Prof. Tina Comes and Dr. Nazli Aydin).
-My research is focused on long-term resilient urban planning pathways for Mumbai and Amsterdam.
-It combines land-use models, exploratory modeling, and design thinking to find pathways for the future.
-The work is supported by fellowships from Coalition for Disaster Resilient Infrastructure (CDRI) and TU Delft Global Initiative.
-I have previously worked on knowledge building, policy-making, and advocacy for infrastructure resilience, disaster risk reduction, and planning with UNDRR, National Disaster Management Authority India, and the National Institute of Public Finance and Policy India.
-Along with my research, I am a guest lecturer at TU Delft and have been a visiting faculty of architecture at Mumbai University.
+I am a final year doctoral researcher at the Resilience Lab at the TU Delft.
+The Netherlands.
+My work is focused on theories and methods for long-term urban planning under climate uncertainty.
+Previously, I worked on knowledge-building, policy-making, and advocacy for infrastructure resilience, disaster risk reduction, and planning with UNDRR, National Disaster Management Authority, and the National Institute of Public Finance and Policy India.
+I am a guest lecturer at TU Delft.
+I have been a visiting faculty of architecture at Mumbai University.

-︎Jan 2022 Selected as part of the C40 Cities Women4Climate program as 1 of 25 next-generation climate leaders in Mumbai.
+︎Jan 2022: Selected for the C40 Cities Women4Climate program Mumbai.

-︎ Dec 2021: Book chapter out on “Planning Support Systems for Long-Term Climate Resilience: A Critical Review“
+︎ Dec 2021: Book chapter on “Planning Support Systems for Long-Term Climate Resilience: A Critical Review.“